-I hope that you find GWA the warm, welcoming and inclusive community that I have experienced in my four years here.
+I hope that you find GWA the warm, welcoming and inclusive community that I have experienced in my six years here.

-I look forward to providing leadership and coordination of our Primary Years Programme, fostering relationships and having a wonderful year together.
+I look forward to providing leadership and coordination of our Primary Years Programme, fostering relationships and having a wonderful year ahead.
+I am here to work with, and support the whole school community to ensure that our learners are courageous, safe, secure and successful in all their endeavours.